 Reading on a Journey

-If your child doesn’t suffer with travel sickness, like mine does.
+If your child doesn’t suffer from travel sickness, as mine does.
 Reading in a car, bus, plane or train is a perfect way to pass the time.

 If your child can read independently, reading at bedtime is a great way for your child to relax.
 Put your child to bed half an hour before they need to go to sleep and let them read.

 Read to your children

 Most people stop reading to their children as soon as they can read independently.
-However, it is recommended you still read to your child until they are at least 11 years old.
+But, it is recommended you still read to your child until they are at least 11 years old.

 Kindle / Ipad

-If your child doesn’t enjoy reading books, then why not try an audio book?
-Or if they suffer with travel sickness, why not encourage them to listen to an audiobook?
+If your child doesn’t enjoy reading books, then why not try an audiobook?
+Or if they suffer from travel sickness, why not encourage them to listen to an audiobook?

-This is my favourite tip of all!
-If your children are anything like Freddie they will love watching the TV.
+This is my favorite tip of all!
+If your children are anything like my son they will love watching the TV.
 OK, fine, no problem.
-Turn the sound off and put the subtitles on!
-Boom, they are reading!
-I love it!

 Comic / Newspapers

-Take it in turns to read to each other
+Take turns reading to each other

 This can be done at any time.
-Either chose the same book or you both chose your favourite books and take it in turn to read a page.
+Either choose the same book or you both choose your favorite books and take it in turn to read a page.

-What about in the garden, in the bath, or on a swing.
-The options are endless, however, make sure they stay safe!!
+What about in the garden, in the bath, or on a swing?
+The options are endless, but, make sure they stay safe!!

 We will watch them on youtube with the lyrics, mainly as we all normally sing the completely wrong words!

 Always Carry a Book

-If they get bored while you are in the queue at a supermarket for example they can stand with you and read.
+If they get bored while you are in the queue at a supermarket.
+They can stand with you and read.

 Family Book Club

 Then, you get together to discuss and do activities about the book.
 This is a lovely way to spend time together and bond.

 They normally have a little reading corner too.
-I am not sure if it is everywhere but in our local library we can take out 10 books at a time.
+I am not sure if it is everywhere but in our local library, we can take out 10 books at a time.

 Create a reading area

 Put lots of cushions on the floor, or sofa and make this a quiet place.
 You could even make it into a den.

 Write a book review

-This is a great way to encourage reading in the homeschool day.
+This is a great way to encourage reading during the homeschool day.
 After they have finished their book ask them to write a book report.

 Write a Film vs Book Comparison

-I have previously mentioned that David Walliams is our favourite author, but Roald Dahl and so many other books have been turned into films.
+I have previously mentioned that David Walliams is our favorite author, but Roald Dahl and so many other books have been turned into films.

 Ask questions about the book

 At breakfast or dinner when you are all together, ask questions about the book they are reading.